jcrood/gangway/docs/google.md

 * In the list, you should see the credentials we just created.
 To the right, there are 3 action icons.
 Click on the downward "download" arrow.

-## Configuring gangway
+## Configuring gangly

-You now need to configure gangway.
+You now need to configure gangly.
 Here is a typical config file:

 ```yaml